Documents to download

 The government has published an explanatory note (PDF) and impact assessment (PDF) alongside the bill.

-Why is the bill being introduced?
+Why has the bill been introduced?

 The bill includes provisions to create a new company, Great British Energy (GBE).
 GBE would be a publicly owned energy company designed to drive deployment of low-carbon, ‘clean’ energy (meaning energy not derived from fossil fuels).